9 Reasons You Should Run A 10K

 It’s unlikely that you’ll have a marathon or a specialist event (like obstacle course races) in your home town.
 But 10K races are so popular that there’s probably one within a few miles…or even within warm-up jogging distance!
 And there’s something really special about running a local race.

-Entries open March 1st for the Windsor Womens 10k
+Enter now for the Windsor Womens 10k